cjsmocjsmo/streamserver/README.md

 ## 🙏 Acknowledgments

-- OpenCV community for computer vision tools
+- Raspberry Pi Foundation for excellent camera integration
-- Raspberry Pi Foundation for the excellent camera integration
+- OpenCV community for image processing tools
 - Python community for the robust ecosystem